Confocal Raman spectroscopy

 Molecular fingerprint

-Confocal raman spectroscopy Characterization is a great method to research the Molecular fingerprint of most organic and inorganic samples.
+Confocal raman spectroscopy is perfect for research the Molecular fingerprint of most organic and inorganic materials.